Norwich City Council

 Notable achievements and awards

-- Winner of the 2016 Housing Design Award for the Goldsmith Street development for its 100% social housing and 100% Passivhaus scheme; also currently shortlisted for the Stirling Prize – the first housing scheme of any kind ever to be shortlisted.
+- Winner of the RIBA 2019 Stirling Prize for the Goldsmith Street development – a 100% social housing and Passivhaus scheme and the first housing scheme of any kind to be shortlisted for the prize.

-- The city council commissioned ‘Pathways’ project – an ambitious and innovative scheme, launched in 2018, which brings together eight specialist organisations who provide support for rough sleepers.
+- Our award-winning council-commissioned ‘Pathways’ project – an ambitious and innovative scheme which brings together eight specialist organisations to provide support for rough sleepers.